International Work Arrangements in Switzerland

 It is crucial to clarify that in EU-Direct-Employment scenarios, the concept of ANobAG (which translates to ‘employee without a contributing employer’) does not technically apply since the employer is accessed to the Swiss social security system.
 Despite this, the term ANobAG is regularly erroneously used, even by cantonal authorities, blurring the lines between actual ANobAG situations and EU employments under regulations like EU 987/2009.

-• Without Article 21 Agreement:
+Without Article 21 Agreement:

-• With Article 21 Agreement:
+With Article 21 Agreement:

-• In this scenario, employers typically issue gross salaries along with their portion of the contributions directly to the employees.
+• Employer’s Contributions: Employers typically issue gross salaries along with their portion of the contributions directly to the employees.
+Swiss regulations do not mandate a salary statement from the employer’s home country.

-• This approach might be overwhelming for employees, as the inconsistency between regular salary payments and the sporadic nature of contribution invoices (which could be billed quarterly, monthly, or annually in advance) can lead to confusion.
+• Payment Flow: Employees receive all invoices directly from compensation offices and insurance providers and must navigate the complex timing of various contributions, potentially seeking support from service providers like Taxolution Advisory LLC.
+The inconsistency between regular salary payments and the sporadic nature of contribution invoices (which could be billed quarterly, monthly, or annually in advance) can lead to confusion.

 3. ANobAG